enebular/enebular-runtime-agent/tools/install/README.md

 #### Pelion - Credentials Install

-The install script provides the ability to install developer or factory credentials for pelion port.
+The install script provides the ability to install developer or factory credentials for the pelion port.

-The credentials must be copied to the device first, and then their location must be specified with one of the two following options.
+The credentials must be copied to the device first and then their location must be specified with one of the two following options.

 ```sh
 --mbed-cloud-dev-cred
 --mbed-cloud-pal
 ```

-It's best to copy the credentials to a temporary storage area on the device such as under `/tmp/` which won't saved after a reboot.
+It's best to copy the credentials to a temporary storage area on the device such as under `/tmp` which won't be saved after a reboot.

 See the *Examples* section below for an example of a command to install Pelion credentials.